-Step 2: Portfolio construction & optimization.
-We discuss and establish where we believe different fixed income segments are in a cyclical framework.
-This forms the foundation for our strategic fixed income asset allocation positions.
+We discuss and agree on where we believe different fixed income sectors sit within a cyclical framework.
+This forms the foundation for our strategic Fixed Income asset allocation positions.

 The portfolio managers are responsible for the overall positioning of the strategy, including cross-asset allocation within the fixed income universe, duration management, yield curve, and country and currency positioning.
-The portfolio managers are part of the Global Macro team, which consists of very experienced portfolio managers, economists, strategists and macro analysts.
+They are also responsible for the portfolio risks and the sourcing of ideas.
+The two portfolio managers are part of the Global Macro team, which consists of very experienced portfolio managers, economists, strategists and macro analysts.
+In addition to a formal meeting cycle to accommodate a structured approach to the investment process, the portfolio managers collaborate on a daily basis with the other team members.
+The team is further supported by and embedded in a broader Robeco framework of sustainability, trading and quant specialists.